MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Cursor height

-Set the percentage height of the cursor starting from the bottom.
+This sets the percentage height of the cursor starting from the bottom.
 This will only work when `cursorShape` is set to `"vintage"`.

 **Property name:** `cursorHeight`